 Hi!
 I am Jess.
 I am one of the founders of the Mentoring Club, a mission close to my heart as I believe that everyone has something to share that someone else is in need to know.
-While I was able to focus fully on The Mentoring Club during the beginning of the C19 pandemic, since July 2020 I am working at Zalando.
-Currently, I am the product director for Zalando's Beauty & Care proposition.
-I am running a team of product managers united by the mission to provide a tailored customer experience for Beauty & Care purchases.
-Prior to Zalando, I worked at omio, a worldwide operating travel platform which has the vision to bring people from anywhere to anywhere.
+While I was able to focus fully on The Mentoring Club during the beginning of the C19 pandemic, I worked for Zalando until mid 2023 before I started as an executive consultant.
 My passion lies in building products with high customer value and beautiful design.
 For me, a product is not done, when it’s live but when it delivers the desired outcome.
 Over the last five years as a manager for teams in organisations with 350+ colleagues, I developed a strong interest in culture and leadership.
 I am spending a big share of my time with the people in and around my teams to make sure I establish their playing field well.
-I see myself as enabler, supporter, sparring partner and strongest challenger for everyone in my team.
-Hence, I want to make sure everybody feels safe and valued so we can have honest discussions to find the best solution for our customers together.
+I see myself as enabler, supporter, sparring partner and strongest challenger for everyone who enganges with me on the Mentoring Club.
+Hence, I want to make sure you feels safe and understood so we can have honest discussions to find the best solution for your situation.

 My Mentoring Topics